In: Uncategorized

 Casey Overby Taylor and Stepahnie Hicks were among the thirty-seven faculty members selected across nine academic divisions of Johns Hopkins University.

-Daytime shot of Malone Hall
+Daytime shot of Malone Hall.

 Discovery grant opens door for AI-guided treatment options